kikocorreoso/tutormagic/README.md

 * `%%tutor --lang python2` or `%%tutor -l python2` to show a pythontutor IFrame with python2 code.
 * `%%tutor --lang java` or `%%tutor -l java` to show a pythontutor IFrame with java code.
 * `%%tutor --lang javascript` or `%%tutor -l javascript` to show a pythontutor IFrame with javascript code.
+* `%%tutor --tab` or `%%tutor -t` to tell webbrowser to open the url, resulting in a new browser frame rather than an IFrame (should combine with --lang)

 ## Example (in spanish)

 [Example notebook](http://nbviewer.ipython.org/github/Pybonacci/notebooks/blob/master/tutormagic.ipynb).